sarah-lacerda/anti-aircraft-gunner/README.md

 ### NOTES:

 * The longer you hold the `SHIFT` key the more powerful your projectile will be when you shoot.
 Unfortunately, since excess of power leads to corruption, there's a limit for how powerful your shot can be (yeah I know 😥).
-You will see when your launcher has already reached its full capacity when the arrow turns right, like the image below.
+You will see when your launcher has already reached its full capacity when the arrow turns red, like the image below.

 <img src="/docs/fullPower.png" width="80"/>